- 1 How Did I Make ‘Zeniarai Benten VR’

 - 5 Summary

 I am Ryu lilea (Ryu Fujiwara / Pursuer of Architecture Visualization / a member of xRArchi, a community to explore the possibility of xR and architecture).
-This time I write about my attempt to create an architectural digital archive with wide-area photogrammetry.
+In this article, I will talk about my attempt to create an architectural digital archive with wide-area photogrammetry.

-On the subject of ‘Zeniarai Benten VR’, I would like to share my knowledge in the series of three articles.
+On the subject of ‘Zeniarai Benten VR’, I would like to share my knowledge in a series of three articles.

-↓Please visit the following to taste ‘Zeniarai Benten VR’.
+↓Please visit the following to experience ‘Zeniarai Benten VR’.

 The number of photos used and the covered area by the ‘Zeniarai Benten’ photogrammetry are: